-But if you ever have to park your rig on a hill, here's how to do it:
+But if you ever have to park your rig on a hill, do the following:

-- Apply your regular brakes, but don't shift into PARK (P) yet. - Have someone place chocks under the trailer wheels. - When the wheel chocks are in place, release the regular brakes until the chocks absorb the load. - Reapply the regular brakes.
-Then apply your parking brake, and then shift to PARK (P). - Release the regular brakes.
+- 1. Apply your regular brakes, but do not shift into PARK (P) yet. - 2.
+Have someone place chocks under the trailer wheels. - 3.
+When the wheel chocks are in place, release the regular brakes until the chocks absorb the load. - 4.
+Reapply the regular brakes.
+Then apply your parking brake, and then shift to PARK (P). - 5.
+Release the regular brakes.